 Located at The Green at the Foundry

-The West Stockbridge Farmers Market is held on Thursdays from May 23 to October 3, 2019, rain or shine, between 3 and 7pm.
+The West Stockbridge Farmers Market will be held on Thursdays from May 28 until October 1, 2020, rain or shine, between 3 and 7 pm.
 Selling local produce and foods, plus you can enjoy the taste of the culinary delights of local chefs.
 There is music to enjoy, as well as the chance to win a weekly raffle.
 Make Thursdays a day to remember!

 2 Harris Street